rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/5b-tekton.md

 2. We could run the **kube-linter** task with all default checks in our pipeline but this would fail the build.
 So let's do the _naughty thing_ and run with a restricted set of checks.
 Add the following step in our `maven-pipeline.yaml` (stored in `/projects/tech-exercise/tekton/templates/pipelines/maven-pipeline.yaml`).

- Be sure to update the `maven` Task in the pipeline as well so its `runAfter` is the `kube-linter` Task 💪

     ```yaml
         # Kube-linter
         - name: kube-linter